 The king shall be gad in thy strength, O Lord, and in thy salvation shall he greatly rejoice.

-The desire of his heart hast Thou granted unto him, and hast not denied him the requests of his lips.
+The desire of his heart hast thou granted unto him, and hast not denied him the requests of his lips.
 Diapsalma

 For thou hast gone before him with blessings of goodness, thou hast set on his head a crown of precious stones.